Do you have balance problems?

-Imbalance or balance problems affect your ability to stand and walk.
+This MS symptom can affect your ability to stand and also the way you walk or gait problems.
 Most of the time you can't do either without the use of a cane, and sometimes even a walker or rollator.
 When Cir worked, he used a cane.
 I know it wasn't the easiest thing for him to deal with, especially at first.

 He worked at a job where standing and walking was an integral part of the job.
 He was literally on his feet at least six and a half to seven of the eight hours he was there.
 Even going part time didn't really solve the problem.